IHE/ITI.MHDS/input/pagecontent/volume-1.md

 There are other useful actors that are compatible with MHDS, but are not required by the MHDS Profile:

-- **[NPFS](https://profiles.ihe.net/ITI/TF/Volume1/ch-47.html) – File Manager** – Provide files that are needed in the community but are not patient specific such as policy documents
+- **[NPFS](https://profiles.ihe.net/ITI/NPFS/index.html) – File Manager** – Provide files that are needed in the community but are not patient specific such as policy documents
-- **[mXDE](https://profiles.ihe.net/ITI/TF/Volume1/ch-45.html) – Data Element Extractor** – to enable [QEDm](https://www.ihe.net/uploadedFiles/Documents/PCC/IHE_PCC_Suppl_QEDm.pdf) access to data elements derived from published documents
+- **[mXDE](https://profiles.ihe.net/ITI/mXDE/index.html) – Data Element Extractor** – to enable [QEDm](https://www.ihe.net/uploadedFiles/Documents/PCC/IHE_PCC_Suppl_QEDm.pdf) access to data elements derived from published documents
 - **[QEDm](https://www.ihe.net/uploadedFiles/Documents/PCC/IHE_PCC_Suppl_QEDm.pdf) – Clinical Data Source** – to enable access to data elements (aka FHIR clinical Resources)
+- **[DSUBm](https://profiles.ihe.net/ITI/DSUBm/index.html) – Document Subscription for Mobile** – a subscription model for Documents
+- **[sIPS](https://profiles.ihe.net/ITI/sIPS/index.html) – Sharing of IPS** – a model for using MHDS for sharing IPS Documents

 In addition to these IHE-defined actors, the Community will also select how they will manage Digital Certificates through a Certificate